92134 was built at Crewe in May 1957 and is the only surviving single chimney member of the class.

 Arrangements for the use of a suitable tender for the locomotive are still being considered pending the construction of a new tender.
 Its original BR1C tender was sold separately from Barry and has been heavily modified and is now used by 71000 Duke of Gloucester.

 In February 2019 it was reported that the overhaul was on the final straight at the North Yorkshire Moors Railway.
+This was confirmed in the following month when the boiler was returned to the frames at Grosmont following the fitting of a new ashpan.

 |Home Base||Current Status||Owner|